Before You Apply

 - If your identification does not list your current correct address, you can still use it to apply - please make sure you provide your current address on your application.
 Once a license is approved, the MED badge will be mailed to the mailing address listed on the application.

-As of June 21, 2022, the MED is resuming in-person appointment-based services.
-Customers may continue to utilize the third party fingerprinting services or may have their fingerprints taken during their in-person appointment.
-The cost for having fingerprints taken at the MED will be an additional $39.50.
-Payments can be made by check, money order and credit/debit cards.
+If you have an in-person appointment ONLY, you may have your fingerprints taken during your appointment.
+Having fingerprints taken at the MED will cost an additional $39.50.
+Payments can be made by check, money order, and credit/debit cards.
 No cash will be accepted.

 - Please include a check, money order, or credit card authorization with your application submission.
 NO CASH can be accepted at this time.